 - Preheat oven to 425 degrees.
 Pat tomato slices with paper towel to remove excess moisture.
 Add minced onion to bottom of pie crust.

 - Repeat with another layer of tomatoes and cheese mixture.
-Arrange the last tomatoes on top of pie in an overlapping pattern.

 - Cool completely before cutting.
 Serve at room temperature.